 - Companies Act: Defines the qualifications, appointment procedures, and tenure of directors.

-- Corporate Governance Codes: It provides the essential guidelines for best practices of the company structure in director appointments procedure.
+- Corporate Governance Codes provide essential guidelines for best practices in company structure, including the director appointment procedure.

 - Articles of Association: Outline company-specific rules for appointing directors.

-- Shareholders’ Agreement: This may contain additional provisions governing director appointments.
+- Shareholders may contain additional provisions governing director appointments.

 Types of Directors

-Understanding the different kinds of directors is essential when we discuss about the appointments of the directors.
+Understanding the different types of directors is essential when discussing the appointments of directors.
 Directors can be classified into various types as follows:

 - Executive Directors: Actively involved in the daily management of the company.